stmilne/icds_docs_v2/docs/handling-files/transferring-files.md

 ## Globus

 Globus is a web-based tool designed for robust transfers of large files.
-It can move files from Roar Collab to filesystems outside Penn State, including our OneDrive accounts.
+It can move files from Roar to filesystems outside Penn State, including our OneDrive accounts.
 Globus is interactive, but time-consuming file transfers can be submitted as batch jobs.